Alcohol policy

 - Handbook on the action programme on substance abuse prevention (The Finnish Institute of Occupational Health,TTL, In Finnish)

-Alko Inc. is a state-owned company under the purview of the Ministry of Social Affairs and Health.
-It holds by law the exclusive right to the retail sale of alcoholic beverages.
+Alko Inc. is a state-owned company which holds by law the exclusive right to the retail sale of alcoholic beverages.

 Alcohol policy measures